econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 There are no open orders on this market right now.
 ```

 In this case, the market did not exist for the pair of faucet currencies (`TestEth` and `TestUSDC`) that we deployed.
 Only one market can exist per unique configuration so once it's created here, it won't be created again in future runs.
-Instead it'll be detected as existing via a view function, and then re-used from thereon.
+Instead it'll be detected as existing via a view function, and then re-used from thereafter.
 There don't appear to be any open orders on this brand-new market which makes a lot of sense!

+The long hex string is a transaction hash, which can be looked up on an explorer if using a public chain such as devnet.
+[Explorers](https://explorer.aptoslabs.com/?network=devnet) can provide more information about a transaction at a glance.
 #### Step #2: Set-up the Account "A"

 ```